AmadeusQQ/behavioral-cloning/README.md

     - Connections: 1

 # train-model
 Get all samples from the driving log.
 Split samples 80% / 20% into train and validation set to test if model is over fitting.
 Shuffle samples to reduce order bias.
 Flip left and right images to generate more samples and reduce left and right turn bias.
-Initial batch size of 32 is too large as images are unable to fit in memory.
+Batch size of 32 is too large as images are unable to fit in memory.
 Use batch size of 16 based on hardware constraints.

 # evaluate-model
 Rubric: https://review.udacity.com/#!/rubrics/432/view